February 28, 2018

 What is a Design Architect?

 “A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.
-They are relied upon to help rationalize the phases of user engagement and expertly promote scope alignment in preparation for the architecture, design, and engineering activities of application user interfaces.”
+They are relied upon to help rationalize the phases of user engagement and expertly promote scope alignment and design approach in preparation for the architecture, design, and engineering activities of application user interfaces.”

 Overall, “the design architect is not the champion for the users; they are the champion of the business (owner) and the user.
 Striking a sustainable (via process and governance) and equitable balance between the two is the strategic responsibility of the design architect.”